MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 ---
 # .alter capacity policy

 Change the cluster's [capacity policy](capacitypolicy.md).
 A capacity policy controls the computational resources for data management operations on the cluster.
-This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permission.

 > [!NOTE]
 > Changes to the cluster capacity policy could take up to 1 hour to take effect.

+## Permissions

+This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permissions.

 ## Syntax